Violin Lessons (Ages 5+)

 What Are Your Rates?

 We've learned that every music teacher is different, and each has different skills.
 Some have Masters degrees, while others are still students themselves.
 For this reason, we've given the teachers the ability to set their own rates when they are hired based on their skills.
-The rate for violin lessons is $25.00 for a 30 minute lesson.
+The rate for violin lessons start at $23.00 for a 30 minute lesson.

 Is 30 Minutes Enough?

 For beginners the answer is definitely yes.
 When you are first learning, you're getting a lot of new, and in some cases, confusing information given to you.
 The amount of information given in one 30 minute lesson will give you a lot to work on as you practice throughout the week.
 Practicing is absolutely essential to learning music.
 As you get to more advanced skills, more time may be necessary if and when your teacher recommends it.

 How Long Will It Take To Learn?

 We get asked this question a lot.
 There is no specific date, or number of lessons.
 It depends on a few things including how often students practice.
 Although the songs may be very simple, we know we can have students playing at least one short song within 30 days.
 If you are hoping to play Mozart, it will take more time.
 But anyone can do it if they want it enough or work hard enough.